JianLoong/blog/content/blog/october-2019/voronoi.md

   .attr("stroke", "#ccc")
   .attr("stroke-width", 1)
   .attr("d", delaunay.renderPoints());

 ```

 #### Example of a query

 I will now re-use my data set of point from an earlier blog entry and I will generate the voronoi diagram.
-Basically I would use a query point as well to identify the nearest neighbour and the surrounding neighbours.
-The figure below shows that by using d3-delaunay provides a simple function that allows you to find the point in which is the closest to the query point.
+Basicallym I would use a query point as well to find out the nearest neighbour and the surrounding neighbours.
+The figure below shows that the d3-delaunay provides a simple functions that allows you to find the point in which is the closest to the query point.
 This is done by using `delaunay.find()`.
+So if you are **inside the blue region**, your closest point would be the point inside the blue region.

 Its surrounding neighbours could then be easily obtained once you have this point by using `delaunay.neighbor()` and passing the result of the first find function.
+So, the regions which are in teal would be the **neighbours of the region in blue**.

+One of the good use case of a voronoi diagram in real life applications would be where would be **finding best place to build emergency services.** In the example, it is obvious that the region in the middle would be the best place as it has 5 neighbouring regions but often times, it is not as clear as this.

 <div id="exampleQuery" style="text-align:center;max-width:30em;margin:auto;"></div>
 <p align="center"><strong>Fig 2.
 Voronoi Diagram for a NN query.</strong></p>